Direct LUN Access (Erl, Naserpour)

 ApplicationRaw device mapping technology is used to configure the hypervisor to enable access to raw, block-based LUNs to virtual server.

-MechanismsCloud Storage Device, Cloud Usage Monitor, Hypervisor, Pay-Per-Use Monitor, Resource Replication, Virtual Server
+MechanismsCloud Storage Device, Cloud Usage Monitor, Hypervisor, Pay-Per-Use Monitor, Resource Replication, Virtual Infrastructure Manager, Virtual Server

-A cloud architecture in which virtual servers are given direct access to block-based storage LUNs (Part 1).
+A cloud architecture in which virtual servers are given direct access to block-based storage LUNs (Part I).

-A cloud architecture in which virtual servers are given direct access to block-based storage LUNs (Part 2).
+A cloud architecture in which virtual servers are given direct access to block-based storage LUNs (Part II).

 NIST Reference Architecture Mapping